Market outlook

 Standardized performance - Performance quoted is past performance and cannot guarantee of comparable future results; current performance may be higher or lower.
 Visit invesco.com/performance for the most recent month-end performance.
 Investment returns and principal value will vary; you may have a gain or loss when you sell shares.
 Fund performance reflects fee waivers, absent which, performance data quoted would have been lower.
 Invesco QQQ’s total expense ratio is 0.20%.
 Index performance does not represent fund performance.
 Please keep in mind that high, double-digit and/or triple-digit returns are highly unusual and cannot be sustained.

-QQQ’s underperformance vs. the S&P 500 was driven by its overweight exposure and differentiated holdings in the Technology sector.
-The ETF’s differentiated holdings in the Industrials sector also detracted from relative performance.
-Underweight exposure in the Energy sector was the third detractor to relative performance vs. the S&P 500.
-The Consumer Discretionary sector contributed the most to relative performance and was driven by its differentiated holdings.
-Underweight exposure and differentiated holdings in the Real Estate sector, along with its lack of exposure to the Financials sector, also contributed to relative performance to the S&P 500.
+QQQ’s outperformance vs. the S&P 500 was driven by its overweight exposure in the Technology sector.
+The ETF’s underweight exposure and differentiated holdings in the Health Care sector also contributed to relative performance.
+Underweight exposure and differentiated holdings in the Industrials sector was the third contributor to relative performance vs. the S&P 500.
+The Basic Materials sector detracted the most to relative performance and was driven by its differentiated holdings.
+Differentiated holdings in the Real Estate sector, along with differentiated holdings the Consumer Staples sector, also detracted from relative performance to the S&P 500.

 Trading Stats